Thursday, June 30, 2022

 Vanderbilt Mansion

-Wednesday we did a bike ride with some of our looper friends.
-They have a great rails to trails right next to the marina.
-Just north of the Mid Hudson bridge is an abandoned railroad trestle bridge that they converted to a walking/bike way connecting to the rail trails.
+Wednesday, we did a bike ride with some of our looper friends.
+They have a great rails-to-trails right next to the marina.
+Just north of the Mid Hudson Bridge is an abandoned railroad trestle bridge that they converted to a walking/bike way connecting to the rail trails.
 What was neat is they had an elevator that took you and your bikes up over 100 feet to the top of the bridge.
-That night we went to the CIA which stands for Culinary Institute of America.
+That night, we went to the CIA, which stands for Culinary Institute of America.
 It is a college campus where students train to become chefs and food service industry leaders.
 Tuition costs over $35K per year!
-This is where Anthony Bourdaine went to school.
+This is where Anthony Bourdain went to school.
 They now have a wing named after him.
 The hope was for a spectacular meal and great service.
-Unfortunately the food fell a bit short.
-It was still a neat experience none the less.
+Unfortunately, the food fell a bit short.
+It was still a neat experience nonetheless.

 Kingston

-Thursday morning we had a leisurely departure to time the currents to Kingston which was only 17 miles up river.
-We stayed at Rondout Yacht Basin where Sue went to work to get caught up on laundry.
+Thursday morning, we had a leisurely departure to time the currents to Kingston, which was only 17 miles upriver.
+We stayed at Rondout Yacht Basin, where Sue went to work to get caught up on laundry.
 We did get some time to ride bikes into town.
 We were starting to learn that staying on the Hudson means a significant uphill ride to get anywhere.
-We needed the exercises anyway.
-When we got back we were invited on to Mountain Mermaid for happy hour.
+We needed the exercise anyway.
+When we got back, we were invited onto Mountain Mermaid for happy hour.
 The crew was from Colorado.
-Had to believe those people actually know how to drive a boat and they had a big one.
+I had to believe those people actually know how to drive a boat, and they had a big one.

 Sunday, June 5, 2022